andyk/andyk.github.io/_posts/2023-03-30-list-of-autonomous-agent-work.md

 **[ReAct: Synergizing Reasoning and Acting in Language Models](https://arxiv.org/pdf/2210.03629.pdf)**, Shunyu Yao et al., Google Brain

 The paper discusses the use of large language models (LLMs) to generate both reasoning traces and task-specific actions in an interleaved manner, allowing for greater synergy between the two.
-The authors apply their approach, named ReAct, to a diverse set of language and decision-making tasks and demonstrate its effectiveness over state-of-the-art baselines in addition to improved human interpretability and trustworthiness.
+The authors apply their approach, named ReAct (for Reasoning + Action), to a diverse set of language and decision-making tasks and demonstrate its effectiveness over state-of-the-art baselines in addition to improved human interpretability and trustworthiness.
 Specifically, on question answering and fact verification tasks, ReAct overcomes prevalent issues of hallucination and error propagation in chain-of-thought reasoning by interacting with a simple Wikipedia API, and generating human-like task-solving trajectories that are more interpretable than baselines without reasoning traces.
 Furthermore, on two interactive decision-making benchmarks, ReAct outperforms imitation and reinforcement learning methods by a significant margin.

 ### MERKL
 **[Jurassic-X: Crossing the neuro-symbolic chasm with the MRKL system](https://www.ai21.com/blog/jurassic-x-crossing-the-neuro-symbolic-chasm-with-the-mrkl-system)**, AI21